 The Erik Westberg Vocal Ensemble was formed in 1993 and consists of 16–20 singers.
 The members of the Ensemble work as soloists, church musicians and music teachers and come from northern Sweden and Finland.
-The Ensemble has commissioned and premiered about 40 works by composers such as Gunnar Eriksson, Paula af Malmborg Ward, Tebogo Monnakgotla, Jan Sandström, Sven-David Sandström and Arvo Pärt.
+The Ensemble has commissioned and premiered about 60 works by composers such as Gunnar Eriksson, Paula af Malmborg Ward, Tebogo Monnakgotla, Jan Sandström, Sven-David Sandström, Carl Unander Scharin and Arvo Pärt.

 The Swedish Broadcasting Corporation has, in close collaboration with the Ensemble, sent several live performances, both in Sweden and throughout Europe.

-The Ensemble has undertaken over 20 tours to North and South America, Europe and Asia.
-A particularly notable engagement was the project Choral Singing for Peace and Justice with a tour to Tonga and Samoa at the turn of the millennium, seen by the largest television audience ever.
+The Ensemble has undertaken over 30 international tours to Europe, North and South America, Asia and Oceania.
+A particularly notable engagement was the project Choral Singing for Peace and Justice with a tour to Tonga and Samoa at the turn of the millennium, seen by more than 500 million TV viewers worldwide.